jamieweavis/gus/README.md

 ## Disclaimer

-I'm not a Rust engineer, this is just for fun!
+I'm not a Rust developer, this is just for fun!

 ## Built With